Do you need breathing space from your debts?

-Check out our blog on zero hours contracts for more advice about how they work and how it could affect your budgeting.
+(Want to know more about zero hours contracts in general?
+Check out our zero hours contracts blog.
+You'll find more advice there about how they work and how it could affect your budgeting.)

 Benefits and your hours

-If your income changes from week to week, you’ll need to average your hours to work out if you can claim.
+So if your income changes weekly, you’ll need to average your hours to see if you can claim these benefits.
 Let’s say you always work for 21 hours a week for two weeks and then have a week with no work, you average your hours over three weeks – which gives you 14 hours a week.
 If your hours are different every week, you average it over the past five weeks.

 But this doesn’t help when you’re trying to claim housing benefit.
 With housing benefit, the council will look at how much you earn each week, not how many hours you work.
 If you get JSA, ESA or Income Support, you can claim the maximum housing benefit.

 Don’t worry if you don’t get any of these benefits – it doesn’t mean you definitely can’t claim housing benefit.
 The council just needs to work out your average wage to see if you’re eligible.
 If you’re on weekly wages, they will average your last five pay packets.
-If you get paid every two weeks, they’ll average your last three wages and if you’re paid monthly, they’ll average your last two wages.
+If you get paid every two weeks, they’ll average your last three wages.
+Paid monthly?
+They’ll average your last two wages.

 How it can affect you

-Once the council knows your average wage, they can work out if you should get housing benefit based on how much your rent is.
-But if you’re on a zero hours contract and your income changes every week, this might not be the end of the story.
+Once the council knows your average wage, they can work out if you should get housing benefit.
+(The amount you'll be able to get depends on your circumstances, including how much your rent is.)
+But if you’re on a zero hours contract and your income changes every week, there might be more to it.